Learn more about the causes and solutions for sensitive teeth.

 We can assist you with better techniques for a soft manual toothbrush or an electric toothbrush.

 The regular intake of acidic food and drinks can be the cause of sensitive teeth.
-Lemon water is very bad for your teeth!
+Lemon water and kombucha are both very bad for your teeth!

 Stomach problems such as reflux and bulimia cause similar issues.